knutsoned/bevy_lazy_signals/README.md

   it is much cheaper to recalculate memos once unnecessarily versus avoiding those recalculations with a more complicated processing routine.
 - Should we use macros or reflection or something else?
+- Can the recursive part be made iterative?

 TODO: examples